-Is your baby's white baptismal garment a family heirloom?
-If so, tell the story behind it.
-This is all part of passing on the faith.
-If the garment is not part of a family tradition, why not start one?
-Make or buy a special garment which will perhaps be worn one day at the baptism of this child's grandchild.
+Is your baby's baptismal garment a family heirloom?
+Tell the story behind it as a way of passing on the faith.
+If the garment is not a family tradition, why not start one?
+Make or buy a garment which will be worn one day at the baptism of this child's grandchild.